OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-28.md

 Then Jacob made a vow, saying, “If God will be with me and watch over me on this journey I am taking, and provide me with food to eat and clothes to wear,

 ## Genesis 28:21
-so that I return safely to my father's household, then the Lord will be my God.
+so that I return safely to my father's home, then the Lord will be my God.

 ## Genesis 28:22
-And this stone that I have set up as a pillar will be God's house, and of all that you give me, I will give you a tenth.”
+And this stone that I have set up as a pillar will be a house for God, and of all that you give me, I will give you a tenth.”